Listen free for 30 days

 Summary

-Maia D’Aplièse and her five sisters gather together at their childhood home–a fabulous, secluded castle situated on the shores of Lake Geneva–having been told that their beloved adoptive father, the elusive billionaire they call Pa Salt, has died.
+Maia D’Aplièse, in her early thirties, gathers together with her five sisters at their childhood home: a fabulous, secluded castle situated on the shores of Lake Geneva.
+They have been told that their beloved adoptive father, the elusive billionaire they call Pa Salt, has died.

 Eighty years earlier, in the Belle Époque of Rio, 1927, Izabela Bonifacio’s father has aspirations for his daughter to marry into aristocracy.
 But Izabela longs for adventure, and convinces him to allow her to accompany the family of a renowned architect on a trip to Paris.
 In the heady, vibrant streets of Montparnasse, she meets ambitious young sculptor Laurent Brouilly, and knows at once that her life will never be the same again.

-The Seven Sisters is the first audiobook in the spellbinding Seven Sisters series, inspired by the mythology of the famous star constellation.
+The Seven Sisters is the first book in the spellbinding Seven Sisters series, inspired by the mythology of the famous star constellation.
 It is followed by The Storm Sister.

 Critic reviews